wilmix8/JAVA8/README.md

 It is the best Programming language which interact with JAVA8.

-10) Petal -> It is used with VJAVA, JAVA, WEB professionals
+10) Petal -> It is used with VJAVA, JAVA, JAVA8 professionals

 11) WPLUS -> Attractive Indian latest Programming Language